Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma Working Group: Conclusion and Discussion

-Following the recent criticism about the WLR tests ~\cite{MagirrBurman2018}, ~\cite{FreidlinKorn2019}, we have performed additional simulations to evaluate the MaxCombo test under some extreme scenarios such as strong null ~\cite{MagirrBurman2018}, ~\cite{FreidlinKorn2019} and one severe crossing hazard.
-The simulation shows a high probability of rejecting null hypothesis for the MaxCombo test under strong null 2.
+Following the recent criticism about the WLR tests (~\cite{MagirrBurman2018}, ~\cite{FreidlinKorn2019}), we have performed additional simulations to evaluate the MaxCombo test under some extreme scenarios such as strong null (~\cite{MagirrBurman2018}, ~\cite{FreidlinKorn2019}) and one severe crossing hazard.
+The simulation shows a high probability of rejecting null hypothesis for the MaxCombo test under strong null 2 (~\cite{FreidlinKorn2019}).
 However, such scenarios can be handled with the modified MaxCombo test.
-Note that, these scenarios (specially strong null 2) are unlikely in real life and will result in the trial getting stopped early by a data monitoring committee (DMC) due to the safety concerns.
+Note that, these scenarios (specially strong null 2 which has an early hazard ratio of 16 that would result in a very large early excess mortality) are unlikely in real life and will result in the trial getting stopped early by a data monitoring committee (DMC) due to the safety concerns.

 We have proposed a stepwise approach for reporting the treatment effect quantifiers depending on the validity of PH.
-Though HR is sufficient under PH, a single summary measure is not adequate when the treatment benefit is not constant over time.
-We recommend trialists to report additional measures like milestone survival rates and RMST as primary treatment effect quantifiers when the PH assumption is questionable.
+Though HR may be sufficient under PH, a single summary measure is not adequate when the treatment benefit is not constant over time.
+We recommend trialists report additional measures like milestone survival rates and RMST as primary treatment effect quantifiers when the PH assumption is questionable.
 This is different from current practice.
-The adaptive nature of the proposed approach helps to choose most appropriate summary measures for describing the treatment effect.
-This provides statisticians the required flexibility while being compliant with ICH E9 guidance ~\cite{ICHE9}.
-When PH is violated and a difference is established using the MaxCombo test, additional measures such as WHR, piecewise HR, milestone survival and difference in RMST are useful in interpreting the trial results.
-There is a possibility that the WHR overestimates treatment effect in some situations by allowing high weights on the tail events.
-Therefore, the other supportive measures are important to understand the complete picture.
+The adaptive nature of the proposed approach helps to choose the most appropriate summary measures for describing the treatment effect.
+This provides statisticians the required flexibility while being compliant with ICH E9 guidance (~\cite{ICHE9}).
+When PH is violated and a difference is established using the MaxCombo test, additional measures such as milestone survival, difference in RMST, WHR and piecewise HR are useful in interpreting the trial results.
+There is a possibility that the WHR overestimates treatment effect in some situations by allowing high weights on the tail events. ~\cite{Bartlett2020} also showed concerns about using HR or WHR due to the lack of causal interpretation.
+Therefore, the other supportive measures are important to understand the complete picture (~\cite{LinL2020}).
 However, a traditional summary measure such as HR may be adequate when the PH assumption is reasonable.